 6.1.2.2.2 Uplink resource allocation type 1

-In uplink resource allocation of type 1, the resource block assignment information indicates to a scheduled UE a set of contiguously allocated non-interleaved virtual resource blocks within the active carrier bandwidth part of size PRBs except for the case when DCI format 0_0 is decoded in any common search space in which case the size of the initial bandwidth part shall be used.
+In uplink resource allocation of type 1, the resource block assignment information indicates to a scheduled UE a set of contiguously allocated non-interleaved virtual resource blocks within the active bandwidth part of size PRBs except for the case when DCI format 0_0 is decoded in any common search space in which case the size of the initial bandwidth part shall be used.

 An uplink type 1 resource allocation field consists of a resource indication value (RIV) corresponding to a starting virtual resource block () and a length in terms of contiguously allocated resource blocks.
 The resource indication value is defined by